luismr/blueprint-prompts/java/maven-with-junit.md

 # Create a Maven Project with JUnit 5

+## Description

+This prompt helps you create a Maven project with JUnit 5 testing framework.
+It provides a complete project structure following Maven conventions and includes essential configurations for Java development with testing capabilities.

+The prompt will:
+- Generate a standard Maven project structure
+- Set up JUnit 5 testing framework
+- Configure code coverage reporting
+- Add logging capabilities
+- Include CI/CD configurations
+- Create basic documentation

+Use this prompt when you want to:
+- Start a new Java project with Maven
+- Set up automated testing with JUnit 5
+- Follow Maven best practices
+- Include essential development tools
+- Create a maintainable project structure

+The generated project will include:
+- Maven standard directory layout
+- JUnit 5 test configuration
+- Code coverage with JaCoCo
+- Logging with SLF4J
+- Sample Java classes and tests
+- Basic documentation files
+- Git configuration

+## Prompt

 A Maven project with JUnit 5 provides a standard Java project setup that follows Maven conventions and best practices for Java development.
 It includes JUnit 5 for testing and other essential dependencies for building robust Java applications.

 Key characteristics of a Maven project with JUnit 5 include: